 - develop a collection that will save you hundreds of preparation hours yearly.

 The course will be offered as an online, distance-learning experience.
 Real-time (synchronous) classes will be offered at an evening or late afternoon schedule to accommodate class members.
 All classes will be recorded and available for viewing.
 The class will work on a collection of 20 agreed-upon songs, and each class member will select additional songs that she/he chooses.

-Observation of Sing in Somerville Choir Camp
+Observation of Sing in Somerville Choir Program

 - KMI 503 1 Graduate Credit, 22.5 PDPs